sharst/OpenHumidor-Hardware/README.md

 Versions 2 and 3 were created using the free version of EAGLE.
 Since version 4, boards are created with KICAD.

 ## Ordering PCBs
-Attention!
-The current tested version is v4.
-It is running well but it needs some tweaks (see red wires in photo above).
-If you are interested in this project, contact me or follow the updates this site.
-I have ordered version 5 which fixes those bugs and it should arrive in a few weeks' time.
+The current version of the board is v0.6-mega.
+I'm currently testing all functions but minor bugs might still occur.
+If you're interested in trying out this project, you should consider contacting me.

 So far, I have only ordered with two companies:
 * [PCB-pool](www.pcb-pool.de), located in Germany, the cheapest option takes about 2 weeks incl. shipping, you can directly upload the .kicad_pcb-file.